Bak Chang Festival in Penang

 This tragic tale is celebrated annually on the 5th day of the 5th lunar month to commemorate Qu Yuan death with the Bak Chang Festival.
 Today in Penang, Bak Chang are not thrown into the river to be consumed by the hungry fish but are given as gifts to family and friends.

 Bak Chang is sold all over Penang at morning markets during the days leading up to the festival.
-However, they are also available all year round being a popular snack for breakfast and tea.
+However, they are also available all year round is a popular snack for breakfast and tea.
 One of my favourite Bak Chang stalls in Penang is at the curb in front of the Seventh Day Adventist Church, at the junction of Burmah Road and Tavoy Road.
 The vendor sells a wide range of Bak Chang.
 He also sells Oh Kuih (yam cake) and Ang Tau Th'ng (red bean dessert).

 And the act of racing down the river in search of Qu Yuan's body brought us the Dragon Boat Festival, held with deep reverence in many parts of China in the spirit of its ancient origins.
 Like the heroic integrity of the legendary Qu Yuan, the spirit now lives on in Penang, to the beating of the drums and the roaring of the throngs in the thrill and adulation of sheer human prowess.